JohnSnowLabs/johnsnowlabs/docs/en/chatbot/tools.md

 </div><div class="h3-box" markdown="1">

 ## NLP Tools
 The NLP Tools feature is a new addition to the Medical Chatbot, providing specialized capabilities for processing medical texts through Natural Language Processing (NLP).
-This feature allows users to access five distinct state-of-the-art accuracy tools, each designed for specific tasks related to medical data handling and analysis.
+This feature allows users to access nine distinct state-of-the-art accuracy tools, each designed for specific tasks related to medical data handling and analysis.
+Collectively, these NLP Tools have the ability to extract 261 distinct entity types.
+Additionally, they can assign assertion statuses to these entities and establish complex relationships between them.

 </div><div class="h3-box" markdown="1">